Summary

 Engage

-Start by displaying the essential question on slide 2 and remind participants that this session is intended to be a primer in the research constructs that informed the culture/climate survey they recently took.
+Introduce the session with the Presentation Slides.
+Start by displaying the essential question on slide 3 and remind participants that this session is intended to be a primer in the research constructs that informed the culture/climate survey they recently took.
 We will look at the data and explore strategies for better understanding and improving outcomes related to leadership supportiveness.

 While standing in their group at their poster, ask participants to share out why they chose this quote and generally discuss the quote and what it says to them about the value of goals.

-Then have a representative from each group read their quote to the whole room and provide a 30-Second Expert summary of what their table talked about in relation to the quote.
-As each group shares, have them display the slide with their quote for the rest of the room to see (slides 5-8).
+Then display slide 5.
+Have a representative from each group read their quote to the whole room and provide a 30-Second Expert summary of what their group talked about in relation to the quote.
+As each group shares, have them display the slide with their quote for the rest of the room to see (slides 6-9).
 After all groups have shared, ask participants to return to their seats.

 Explore

-Next, display slide 10 and hand out the research brief.
+Next, display slide 11 and hand out the Directing Energy Research Brief.
 Provide time for participants to read through and take notes as they read.
-Each participant should come up with a Point of Most Significance (POMS) that is their big take away from the research.
+Each participant should come up with a Point of Most Significance (POMS) that is their big takeaway from the research.
 Have them share their POMS with their table group.

-Display slide 11 which shows a diagram of the job demand-resources model.
-Explain the model briefly and how job satisfaction, climate/culture, and organizational outcomes are related to the balance of demands and resources that each organization’s employees feel from day-to-day in their job.
+Display slide 12, which shows a diagram of the job demand-resources model.
+Explain the model briefly and how job satisfaction, climate/culture, and organizational outcomes are related to the balance of demands and resources that each organization’s employees feel from day to day in their job.
 Managing this balance is key to improving the work environment.

 The Job Demand-Resources Model is a common framework for research on organizational climate/community.
 The basic concept is that job resources (emotional, organizational, social, etc.) increase motivation and commitment where job demands in these same areas lead to burnout, stress, and reduced well-being.
 The overall sense of job satisfaction and improved organizational outcomes in terms of performance and culture are about the balance between these two things.
 Demands exist and will happen, but resources moderate and buffer the negative impact they have if the resources are adequate or outweigh the demands.